PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 cause any major issues.

-First, all methods, classes, and modules should have a proper explanation of the input parameters, the return, and what happens in between.
-In Python, documentation strings (docstrings) link documentation with methods, classes, and modules.
-There are several ways to format docstrings, but none are any better than the others.
+First, all methods, classes, and modules should have a proper explanation of the input parameters, the return value(s), and what happens in between.
+In Python, documentation strings (docstrings) link documentation frameworks with methods, classes, and modules.
+There are several ways to format docstrings depending on the kind of automatic documentation framework being used, but none are any better than the others.
 One popular format is the reStructuredText (reST) format, which uses Sphinx to generate the documentation.
 This is the same tool used to generate this book.
+Carefully review the following example of reST.

 .. code:: python